How to Crop a Video in AVS Video Editor

 The AVS Video Editor provides an alternative way of cropping a video to those users who find the 'Crop Scale' feature disappointing.
 If you would like to use the 'Pan and Zoom' effect as a cropping tool in AVS Video Editor.
 You need to click on the 'Effects' icon in the editor's main window and then drag the effect from the list onto the editor's visual effect track.

 Place the 'Pan and Zoom' effect at the position on the timeline where you would like the effect to appear in your final video, right-click on the effect and select the 'Edit Effect' option from the menu.

 In the 'Video Effects' panel, you can choose some of the presets offered by the editor or you can manually adjust the zoom level.
 Before hitting the 'OK' button to apply the changes you made, click 'Play' to preview the video.
 Afterwards, you can save and export your video in the output format that best suits your needs.

 A Better and Faster Way to Crop a Video

-The cropping options provided by AVS Video Editor are not very good, and if you are looking for a faster and a better way of cropping your video clips consider using Wondershare Filmora.
+The cropping options provided by AVS Video Editor are not very good, and if you are looking for an alternative to AVS video editor to crop video clips in a faster and better way, consider using Wondershare Filmora.
 Filmora video editing software offers an easy to use cropping tool that can be accessed by right-clicking on the video clip you placed on the editor's timeline.
 The 'Crop and Zoom' feature will enable you to crop out precisely the parts of the shot you have no intention of using and highlight the parts of it you want to feature in the final cut of your video.

 Product-related questions?
 Speak directly to our Support Team >>